Latitude : '+35.202431' or '+35:12:08.8'

 Note: The new observatory is now wheelchair accessible.

 A typical night could include a planet or two, binary stars, star clusters, or maybe one of the brighter nebulae.
 All ages are welcome, but we ask that younger children be under adult supervision at all times.

 Viewing times change throughout the year, so please check this page for current observing times and weather cancellations.
 The final decision on weather cancellations will be made three hours before the scheduled start time at the latest.
 For the latest cloud predictions at the observatory, go to current weather or click on the clouds:

-We have obtained permission for visitors to park in the Asp Parking Garage north of Lindsey on star party evenings.
+We have obtained permission for visitors to park in the north Elm Ave parking garage next to the Carlett Music Center on star party evenings.

 While the facilities used to be utilized by OKC and Norman proper for research purposes, the telescopes have since retired to be used for outreach and public service.
 During the time of research, professional photographics plates were taken in numerous surveys and detailed observations runs by students, professors, and researchers.
 Nearly 20,000 original photographic glass plates are still housed at the observatory.

 Please contact us if you are interested in any of the work we do or have any questions...